project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 $\Psi_f = \frac{1}{\sqrt{4}}\left(| 0, +, -, -, - \rangle + | 0, -, +, -, - \rangle + | 0, -, -, +, - \rangle + | 0, -, -, -, + \rangle \right)$

 The total number of emission paths is therefore $6\times 2 = 12$.
-Each of these paths contributes the same to the overall amplitude because the Dicke state is constructed with $+$ between each of the configurations that make up the state.
+Each of these paths contributes the same to the overall emission amplitude because the Dicke state is constructed with $+$ between each of the configurations that make up the state.
 This creates what's called "constructive interference" where the effects of each path add up to a larger effect.

 To get the numbers right, we must remember that our states are normalised.
 The 6 configurations in our starting state means dividing the amplitude by $\sqrt{6}$.
 The 4 configurations in the final state means dividing the amplitude by $\sqrt{4}$.
 So the overall amplitude enhancement factor is:

 $$\frac{6\times 2}{\sqrt{6}\sqrt{4}} = \sqrt{6}$$

-and so the probability enhancement factor (which related to emission rates) is the square of this, i.e. 6.
+and so the probability enhancement factor (which is proportional to the emission rate) is the square of this, i.e. 6.
 This is consistent with Dicke's formula.

 To derive the general Dicke formula, we just have to do this counting and normalising for the general case: